sweetsweetstefan/cloudmc-cloudca-kb/rbac/en/rbac-en.md

 Access control in CloudMC is achieved through a flexible, multi-tenant model that provides a simplified way to manage permissions across a hierarchy of organizations and environments.
 Role-based access control (RBAC) features built into CloudMC allow fine-grained control over the permissions which are granted to users.

 ## Definitions
-- **Permission:** An authorization to execute a particular task.  **System permissions** govern access to functionality in the CloudMC console, **environment permissions** govern access to a service's resources
+- **Permission:** An authorization to execute a particular task.  **System permissions** govern access to functionality in the CloudMC console, **environment permissions** govern access to a service's resources.

 - **System Role:** A collection of system permissions inside an organization.
 CloudMC comes with **fixed roles** which cannot be modified, and **custom roles** can be created.
-Generally, system roles are referred to simply as "roles"
+Generally, system roles are referred to simply as "roles".

-- **Scope:** The organization or organizations to which a system role is applied
+- **Scope:** The organization or organizations to which a system role is applied.

 - **Organization:** A grouping of related end-users.
-A base installation of CloudMC comes with the **System** organization
+A base installation of CloudMC comes with the **System** organization.

 - **User:**  A user account is how an individual connects to the CloudMC portal.
 A user is always assigned a primary system role in the organization the account was created.
-A user can be assigned additional system roles, which can be scoped to one or more organizations
+A user can be assigned additional system roles, which can be scoped to one or more organizations.

 - **Environment:**  A logical unit within an organization, used to isolate and group resources securely.
-Access is controlled via a combination of environment roles and organization access controls
+Access is controlled via a combination of environment roles and organization access controls.

-- **Environment Role:** A collection of environment permissions that is applied to the members of an environment
+- **Environment Role:** A collection of environment permissions that is applied to the members of an environment.

 ![user access control chart](roles_chart-en.png)